page banner bg

 Software can be a valuable tool in helping you take control of your lab supplies and resources.
 It can help reduce costs, increase productivity, and improve efficiency as well as also help your employees focus on more critical lab work.
 The benefits of using software include streamlining some of the tasks associated with lab inventory management, more accurate tracking of lab inventory and better reporting on the state of your lab inventory.

-Many sample management software and LIMS solutions have inventory management features that can help you better manage your lab inventory.
+Many sample management software, SDMS, and LIMS solutions have inventory management features that can help you better manage your lab inventory.
 A good software solution will offer features such as:

 • Assigning unique IDs to reagents (both by barcode and human-readable naming)